Grand Falls-Windsor: Geography

-The Town is located centrally on the island of Newfoundland.
+The town is located centrally on the island of Newfoundland.
 It is approximately an hour west of Gander, two and a half hours west of Clarenville and about four hours west of St. John's.
 On the other hand, the town is slightly over two hours east of Deer Lake, two hours and forty-five minutes east of Corner Brook and close to five hours east of Port Aux Basques, when traveling on the Newfoundland and Labrador Route 1, part of the Trans-Canada Highway.

 The town itself consists of the former towns of Grand Falls and Windsor.
 The Newfoundland and Labrador Route 1 runs through the middle of town, with exits for Main Street, Station Road, Cromer Avenue, Union Street, Grenfell Heights and New Bay Road.
 Main thoroughfares in the town include Lincoln Road, Cromer Avenue, Main Street, High Street, and Scott Avenue, though this list is not exhaustive.

 Climate

 Grand Falls-Windsor has a humid continental climate (Koppen: Dfb), its classification being similar to the remainder of Newfoundland.
-Due to its farther inland position than most localities the influence of the Atlantic Ocean and its moderation is less prevalent, rendering the warmest summers on the island.
+Due to its farther inland position than most localities the influence of the Atlantic Ocean and its moderation is less prevalent, rendering its summers the warmest on the island.
 Winter lows are also more extreme than in St. John's and Corner Brook, although swings are very moderate when compared to areas on similar latitudes in continental Canada.

 Economy

 On December 4, 2008, Abitibi Bowater released a statement concerning imminent closure of the pulp and paper mill in Grand Falls-Windsor, representing a cutback of 205 000 tons of paper.
 The mill produced its last roll of newsprint on February 12, 2009.
 The closure was effected due to exchange rate volatility, energy, and fiber pricing, as well as structural challenges in the North American newsprint industry.
 At the time of closure, the paper mill was the second largest employer of the town.
-From 2016 to 2017, the mill was completely demolished.
+From 2016 to 2017, the mill was demolished.

 Like most other communities in Newfoundland and Labrador, Grand Falls-Windsor has suffered from out-migration.
 However, the town endures as the service centre for all of Central Newfoundland.
 Despite the mill closure, businesses continue to grow in the community.
 Central Health is the largest employer in the town.
+The town's heritage centre now stands where the mill training centre once did.